andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 We made a few mistakes that are worth pointing out so you can avoid them:

 * We used some abbreviations before they had been defined in the glossary.
-To avoid confusion, briefly explain each of them when first introduced.
+To avoid confusion, briefly explain them when first introduced.
 * We labeled BPMN diagrams as state diagrams.
 Both are fine, but make sure to label them correctly.
 * In the sequence diagrams, we used dashed lines for both responses and asynchronous messages, namely emails.
 Instead, asynchronous messages have a distinct notation, but we don’t recall the correct one and found conflicting information online.